ksetdekov/python-for-everyone/lecturenotes.md

 # data on the web
 XML and JSON - formats for data between applications these are serialization formats for data transmission

+serialization / de-serialization - converting data in one program into a common format tat can be stored and/or transmitted between systems in a programming language-independent manner

+## xml basics

+* start tag
+* end tag
+* text content
+* attributes - always on start tag. key-value pair
+* self closing tags